SQream/sqream_docs/guides/operations/configuration.rst

        “legacyConfigFilePath”: “home/eilon/SQream_develop/SqrmRT/utils/json/legacy_congif.json”
    }

-You can access the SQream configuration file from the SQream configuration file.
+You can access the SQream configuration file from the **legacyConfigFilePath** parameter shown above.

 Configuring SQream Using a Legacy Configuration File
 ----------------------------

 The legacy configuration file provides access to the read/write flags used in SQream’s previous configuration method.
-A link to this file is provided in the legacyConfigFilePath parameter in the worker configuration file.
+A link to this file is provided in the **legacyConfigFilePath** parameter in the worker configuration file.

 The following is an example of the legacy configuration file: